kwikius/mixer_lang/README.md

 Try editing the scripts in the mixers/generic directory and run them to see the effects of your changes.

-The executable is in the examples/TaranisUSBJoystick/bin/ subdirectory To invoke the application with a mixer put the executable file in your path , enter your mixer directory and supply a mixer_lang script file as an argument.
+The example executable is in the examples/TaranisUSBJoystick/bin/ subdirectory To invoke the application with a mixer put the executable file in your path , enter your mixer directory and supply a mixer_lang script file as an argument.